 With Maps, you get real-time traffic information to calculate your ETA.
 Maps gives you details on what’s causing a traffic jam, so you can tell if there’s a major incident or just a temporary delay.
 And if traffic’s a mess, Maps offers alternative routes to save you time.

 See selected major metro areas from the air with photorealistic, interactive 3D views.
 Explore cities in high resolution as you zoom, pan, tilt and rotate around the city and its landmarks.

 No matter where you roam, Siri can help you find your way.2 To get to your destination, ask Siri to take you there and Maps immediately guides you along the fastest route.
 And if you feel peckish on the way, ask Siri to look for the closest pizza place or Thai restaurant.

 Tap a pin you’ve placed on the map or a search result to see a card full of useful information about that location.
 View photos, tap to dial phone numbers, get an address, find websites, peruse ratings and reviews — even find deals to save you money.
 Tap the Quick Route button and Maps instantly gives you turn-by-turn directions to any search result.

 When you hear about a great new spot — like an outdoor cinema or a restaurant-slash-boutique — save it as a bookmark in Maps.
-And spare your future self the need to remember the names and addresses of those places all over again. iCloud stores the locations you’ve bookmarked, so they’re accessible on your Mac, iPad, iPhone or iPod touch.3 iCloud also lets you send a map from your Mac running OS X Mavericks straight to your iPhone.
+And spare your future self the need to remember the names and addresses of those places all over again. iCloud stores the locations you’ve bookmarked, so they’re accessible on your Mac, iPad, iPhone or iPod touch.3 iCloud also lets you send a map from your Mac running OS X Mavericks or later straight to your iPhone.
 When you’re signed in to iCloud on both devices, your phone shows up in the Share menu on your Mac.
 So you can plan your trip at your desk and get turn-by-turn voice navigation on the go.